 - PERRY'S GOLD (Dwarf) A dense small tree with an upright, conical habit.
 The spring foliage emerges near white becoming bright yellow and gradually fading to deep green.
 The contrast of the older needles and the brilliant new growth is striking.
-Grows 3"-4" per year. 🕢 🚱 - REPENS (Dwarf) Much wider than tall, this low-growing spruce holds its branches in horizontal layers.
-Grows about 3"-4" per year, to 1'-2' high and 4'-6' wide in 10-15 years.
+Grows 3"-4" per year. - PUMILA (Dwarf) Much wider than tall, with spreading, mounding branches and bright, grass green needles.
+Grows about 3"-5" per year, to 1'-2' high and 4'-6' wide in 10-15 years.